sanic-org/sanic/docs/sanic/config.rst

 Builtin Configuration Values
 ----------------------------

 Out of the box there are just a few predefined values which can be overwritten when creating the application.
+Note that websocket configuration values will have no impact if running in ASGI mode.

 +---------------------------+-------------------+-----------------------------------------------------------------------------+
 | Variable                  | Default           | Description                                                                 |